vmware/terraform-provider-avi/website/docs/r/avi_poolgroup.html.markdown

 * `implicit_priority_labels` - (Optional) Whether an implicit set of priority labels is generated.
 Field introduced in 17.1.9,17.2.3.
 * `markers` - (Optional) List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
 Allowed in basic edition, essentials edition, enterprise edition.
 * `members` - (Optional) List of pool group members object of type poolgroupmember.
 * `min_servers` - (Optional) The minimum number of servers to distribute traffic to.
 Allowed values are 1-65535.
-Special values are 0 - 'disable'.
+Special values are 0 - disable.
 Allowed in basic(allowed values- 0) edition, essentials(allowed values- 0) edition, enterprise edition.
 * `priority_labels_ref` - (Optional) Uuid of the priority labels.
 If not provided, pool group member priority label will be interpreted as a number with a larger number considered higher priority.
 It is a reference to an object of type prioritylabels.
 * `service_metadata` - (Optional) Metadata pertaining to the service provided by this poolgroup.
 In openshift/kubernetes environments, app metadata info is stored.
 Any user input to this field will be overwritten by avi vantage.
 Field introduced in 17.2.14,18.1.5,18.2.1.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.